-Step I
+Step I - Principal Conference

-Principal Conference - A student, parent, or guardian wishing to invoke the grievance procedure shall make a written request for a conference with the principal to discuss the grievance and seek resolution according to the following guidelines:
+A student, parent, or guardian wishing to invoke the grievance procedure shall make a written request for a conference with the Principal to discuss the grievance and seek resolution.
+The following guidelines shall be observed in Step I:

-- 1. The request shall detail the basis for the grievance, name the specific policy, rule, or law believed to have been violated, and specify the relief being sought. - 2.
-No grievance shall be heard unless it has been filed in writing within thirty (30) calendar days after the act or condition giving rise to the grievance. - 3.
-The principal shall grant the conference within five (5) school days following receipt of the request.
-The principal will state in writing his/her position on the question to the student or parent within five (5) school days following the conference. - 4.
-Only the parent, guardian, or someone acting in loco parentis shall be permitted to join or represent the student in the conference with the principal.
+- 1. A request for a grievance proceeding should be filed as soon as possible after disclosure of the facts giving rise to the grievance. - 2.
+The request shall include a statement describing the grievance and naming the specific policy, rule, or law believed to be violated, misapplied, or misinterpreted. - 3.
+The Principal shall grant the conference within five (5) school days following receipt of the request. - 4.
+Only the parent or guardian or someone acting in loco parentis shall be permitted to join or represent the student in the conference with the Principal. - 5.
+The Principal shall respond to the grievance in writing within five (5) school days after the conference.

-Step II
+Step II - Appeal to the Superintendent

-Appeal to the Superintendent - If the grievance is not resolved at Step I, the student, parent, or guardian may appeal the principal's decision in writing to the superintendent.
-The appeal must be made within five (5) school days following receipt of the principal's written response in Step I. The superintendent or his/her designee shall review the grievance within five (5) days following receipt of the appeal.
-If the superintendent or his/her designee determines that additional time is needed to develop the factual record, the grievance may be put on hold for fifteen (15) additional days (or longer if by mutual agreement) to allow time for investigation.
-A written response shall be made to the student, parent, guardian, and principal from the superintendent or his/her designee within ten (10) school days following the review.
+- 1. If the grievance is not resolved at Step I, the student may appeal the Principal's decision in writing to the Superintendent.
+The appeal must be made within five (5) school days following receipt of the Principal's written response at Step I. - 2.
+The Superintendent or his designee shall review the grievance within five (5) school days following receipt of the appeal and shall forward a written response to the student, the parent or guardian, and the Principal within ten (10) school days following the Superintendent's review.